CRMDS/Kinetic-Injury-Triage/Scripts/README.md

 Note: We had to modify a few things in this class to handle dynamic layer unfreezing, robust error handling for local model loading when HuggingFace servers are unavailable, and additional output features like per-epoch timing and evaluation CSVs.

+### Early Stopping

+Line 324 in `Bio_ClinicalBERTClassifier.py` should be `if val_loss < best_val - epsilon:`, where `epsilon` is a small value (e.g. 1e-4).
+However, to ensure reproducibility of the results in the paper, we have opted to keep the code as it is.

 ## Training, Fine-tuning, and Prediction